craigfrancis/php-is-literal-rfc/readme-v2.txt

 $sql = 'ORDER BY ' . ($fields[$sort] ?? 'u.full_name');
 </code>

-But there may be some exceptions, see the next section.
+There may be some exceptions, see the next section.

-==== Non-LiteralString Values ====
+==== FAQ: Non-LiteralString Values ====

-There might still be some cases where a non-LiteralString needs to be used.
+So what do we do when a non-LiteralString needs to be used?

 For example [[https://news-web.php.net/php.internals/87667|Dennis Birkholz]] noted that some Systems/Frameworks define some variables (e.g. table name prefixes) without the use of a LiteralString (e.g. ini/json/yaml).
 And Larry Garfield noted that in Drupal's ORM "the table name itself is user-defined" (not in the PHP script).

-These special non-LiteralString values should still be handled separately (and carefully); where the library checks the sensitive inputs (SQL/HTML/CLI/etc) are still LiteralStrings, and accepts any special values separately, where it can safely/consistently use them (e.g. using backtick escaping for identifiers, as they are added to the SQL string, which goes to a MySQL database).
+These special non-LiteralString values should still be handled separately (and carefully); where the library checks the sensitive inputs (SQL/HTML/CLI/etc) are still LiteralStrings, and accepts any special values separately, where it can safely/consistently use them (e.g. using backtick escaping for identifiers being sent to a MySQL database).

 For example, using a [[https://github.com/craigfrancis/php-is-literal-rfc/blob/main/justification/example.php?ts=4#L194|separate array of $identifiers]]: